 - Most of the on-campus courses include both classroom and hands on shop/lab work.

 Courses in Automotive Repair Technology Adult Education Programs

 Many courses, especially introductory ones, are designed for people wanting to learn to work on their own cars.
-In fact, many people bring their own cars to class to work on as they learn, although this is usually not required as 'loaner' cars or engine parts will be available for hands-on learning.
-You will learn such introductory automotive skills as checking and replacing fluids, jacking up the car, changing a flat tire, lubrication maintenance, battery service, changing bulbs, changing fuses, aiming head lights, checking front disk brakes and practicing safety techniques.
+You will learn such introductory automotive skills as checking and replacing fluids, jacking up the car, changing a flat tire, lubrication maintenance, battery service, changing bulbs, changing fuses, aiming headlights, checking front disc brakes and practicing safety techniques.

 Job Outlook and Salary Information